GreedFall: How to Get the Best Armor – Sets and Build Guide

 • Evaluate the full six-slot loadout, not only the chest slot.

-The Major’s set: one of the best practical long-term options
+Major’s set: the best long-term backbone

 FinalBoss // Gear